 Through our Honorary Fellowship we express our appreciation of individuals who distinguish themselves in their dedication to joint watercycle-related research.
 Honorary Fellows constitute our professional reference; their importance lies in their commitment, energy and support.
 Among other things, the honorary title underlines our awareness that serving the public good in the field of Dutch and international water management requires special knowledge, expertise and experience that only in exceptional cases are to be found in a single person.

 KWR’s CEO appoints a maximum of one lifelong fellow every year upon the recommendation of the management team, which previously consults the chairs of the KWR Scientific Council and Supervisory Board on the matter.
 KWR’s first Honorary Fellow was appointed in 2015: Wim van Viersen appointed Martien den Blanken, former director of PWN Waterleidingbedrijf Noord-Holland, as the first KWR Honorary Fellow.
-In 2016 the prominent international researcher, Joan Rose, was appointed KWR Honorary Fellow.
+In the following years, the prominent international researchers Joan Rose and Willy Verstraete, were appointed KWR Honarary Fellow.